Dhruvmehta18/huffman_coding/README.md

 # huffman_coding
 Huffman Coding is a simple Rust-based implementation of Huffman encoding and decoding.

-This project was inspired by a challenge from codingchallenges.fyi and the algorithm implementation details were referenced from ODSA - Huffman Coding.
+This project was inspired by a challenge from coding challenges.fyi and the algorithm implementation details were referenced from [huffman coding challenge](https://codingchallenges.fyi/challenges/challenge-huffman/) - Huffman Coding.
+The implementation details are from [Huffman coding](https://opendsa-server.cs.vt.edu/ODSA/Books/CS3/html/Huffman.html)
 ## The challenges I faced in this project are -
 1. **Handling Multiple References:** A major challenge was dealing with multiple references to the TreeNode and multiple owners in Rust.
-Traditional methods of using references didn't work due to Rust's ownership model, requiring the use of `Rc::RefCell<HuffNode>` to create multiple references.
+Traditional methods of using references didn't work due to Rust's ownership model, requiring the use of `Rc<HuffNode>` to create multiple references.
 2. **Debugging BinaryHeap Comparison:** Debugging the comparison in BinaryHeap was challenging because it wasn't working correctly when comparing the weights and elements.
 This issue arose when both elements were None, leading to non-deterministic ordering due to the use of serde_json, which changes the ordering of HashMap.
 As a result, the heap provided the wrong order during decoding, affecting the correctness of the prefixes.
    ```rust
    // Old Implementation